 He says clients who are less familiar with the state are an added delight, explaining, “Most people think of the Rocky Mountains and famous resorts like Aspen when they hear Colorado, but there are great places to build all over the state.”
 With his long Precision Craft tenure and 200-plus Colorado luxury projects to remember, Todd can help you build or find a builder for your log, timber, or hybrid home.
-If you are contemplating Colorado for your Precision Craft project, you may wish to connect with Todd on LinkedIn here.
+Contemplating Colorado for your Precision Craft project?
+You may wish to connect with Todd on LinkedIn here.

 A Final Thought